commaai/panda/README.md

 Welcome to panda
 ======

+**This repo is a work in progress and will be for the next month while we ship our first pandas to [chffr](http://getchffr.com) users.
+If you want a panda, download our dashcam app [chffr](http://getchffr.com) and earn comma points!**

 [panda](http://github.com/commaai/panda) is the nicest universal car interface you've ever seen.

 It supports 3x CAN, 2x LIN, and 1x GMLAN.